 More humble math revealed to me what has, and will, last so much longer.
 Increasing dividends of the highest quality have a track record that no trading strategy can match.
 Endless debates about re-allocating from growth to income, then back and forth, overlook the most important real question for most families’ nest eggs – how do we achieve growth OF income?

-I affectionately call rising dividends, Mailbox Money, which we can hold in our hands to know what is real.
+Rising dividends can be held in our hands, to know what is real.
 It is free cash flow income, not a withdrawal rate from a hoped-for projection.
+Financial freedom comes from growth of income.
+Anxiety comes from hoping there will be enough appreciation to withdraw from.

 Companies that have an advantage that is expanding, while increasing free cash flow, can reward shareholders with rising dividends.
 Nothing has changed that formula for success.
 But, what if old-fashioned shareholders’ own advantage may have improved?